-10. A hooked claw at the end of each leg helps rodents to climb and hang on surfaces.
+10. A hooked claw at the end of each leg helps ants to climb and hang on surfaces.

-11. The life of an ant starts from an egg.
+11. The life of an ant starts as an egg.

 12. It then graduates to digging and other nest work.
 Later in its life it calms the nest and hunts for food.

 14. The queens can live for as much as 30 years, and workers live from 1 to 3 years.
-Men, however, live only a
+Males, however, live only a few weeks.

 16. A crushed ant emits an alert scent that sends neighboring ants to an attack frenzy.